wlough/C-GLASS/README.md

 For example, in the Filament species there is a persistence length analysis that produces .mse2e files that tracks the mean-square end-to-end distance of semiflexible filaments.
 This is triggered by a parameter lp_analysis=1, which can be set in the parameter file.

-Anaylses are run by running simcore in the following way:
+Anaylses are run by running C-GLASS in the following way:

 ```
-./simcore -a parameter_file.yaml.
+./C-GLASS -a parameter_file.yaml.
 ```

 NOTE: It is important to keep in mind that the parameter_file should be identical to the parameter file used to generate the outputs.
 There are a few exceptions that only affect post-processing, such as analysis flags, but this is true in general.

-The way inputs and outputs are meant to work in simcore is such that during a simulation, output data are generated in the posit, spec, and checkpoint formats, and during analysis, the same output data are read back into the data structures in simcore for processing.
+The way inputs and outputs are meant to work in C-GLASS is such that during a simulation, output data are generated in the posit, spec, and checkpoint formats, and during analysis, the same output data are read back into the data structures in C-GLASS for processing.
 The .posit files just contain bare-bones information that allow many types of simple analyses, but .spec files should in general contain all the necessary information to recreate the trajectory for a member of a species.

 For a new species analysis method, the analysis routines should be defined in the species container class, rather than the species member class, and called by the inherited RunAnalysis method of the SpeciesBase class (and likewise for analysis initialization and finalization, see examples for details).